 Brandin is a Chicago based installation artist who creates magical, theatrical, whimsically elegant displays, installations, murals, and light boxes.
-Her installation for this year's Lightscape draws on that sense of wonder and magic that cause us to be struck again and again by the unbelievable beauty and surrealism of the cosmos.
+Her installation for this year's Lightscape at Houston Botanic Garden draws on that sense of wonder and magic that causes us to be struck again and again by the unbelievable beauty and surrealism of the cosmos.

 No matter the changes that occur in the world surrounding the gardens, what hovers above has remained constant.
 The stars and moon have been a perpetual presence, inspiring stories and wonder since humans walked the earth.
 The feeling of bodily connection with nature that comes from being among trees and flowers is inextricably linked to the existential wonder that the stars inspire.
 The stars, moon, and sun are a connection to every person who has walked the paths of the garden in the decades before us; a link to every person who has been inspired by the wonder and beauty of the world.

-This installation strikes us with the unbelievable beauty and surrealism of the cosmos.
+This installation, first seen in Chicago in 2020, strikes us with the unbelievable beauty and surrealism of the cosmos.
 It consists of a glowing crescent moon, suspended from the bridge, creating a reflection in the water below.
 A smattering of stars on the grass, as if fallen from the sky.
 Some of the stars connect into huge constellations that fill the grassy hills and surround the viewer.